How Much Can A California Court Award In Punitive Damages For Disability Discrimination?

 Contact California Employment Lawyer Karen J. Sloat Today

 It is important for employees reading this to understand that not all successful disability cases will justify an award of punitive damages.
 That is why it is important to work with an experienced Cathedral City employment lawyer representing employees who can provide you with an honest assessment of your case and advise you of the best course of action.
-Contact the Law Office of Karen J. Sloat, APC today to schedule a consultation.
+Contact the Law Office of Karen J. Sloat, APC today.